Set Microsoft Edge as default browser using Microsoft Intune

 Monitor Microsoft Edge browser set as default profile using Intune admin center

-Follow below steps to Verify if Default app association setting has been applied successfully.
+Follow the steps below to verify that the default app association setting has been applied successfully.

 • Go to Start -> Type Regedit and click on Registry Editor.